jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Catching Life's Eye

-Rousseau wrote that man is born free, and everywhere is in chains.
+Rousseau wrote that humans are born free, and everywhere we are in chains.
 The opposite is closer to the truth for the rest of nature: animals are born free, and everywhere they seem to be enjoying themselves.

 Nature is no doubt a tough place to be.
 Hunger, disease, thirst, and predation are always just around the corner.
 Yet, from the mighty grizzly bear to the tiny firefly, organisms all fight to stay alive.
 It seems creatures like—in their own way—playing the "game of life".